okohll/abdocs/content/the-user-experience/_index.md

 Our team has used their expertise and research to develop interfaces that are not only effective and efficient but a joy to use.

-This documentation is about use agileBase to build software as opposed to use it, but to give a flavour of how user interfaces feel to users, here are a couple of examples videos of built applications.
+This documentation site is about use agileBase to build software as opposed to use it, but to give a flavour of how user interfaces feel to users, here are a couple of examples videos of built applications.

 ## agile:NPDtech